jmcnamara/XlsxWriter/dev/docs/source/working_with_cell_comments.rst

     worksheet.write_comment('C3', 'Hello', {'height': 200})

-* ``color``: This option is used to set the background colour of cell comment box.
-You can use one of the named colours recognised by XlsxWriter or a Html color.
+* ``color``: This option is used to set the background color of cell comment box.
+You can use one of the named colors recognized by XlsxWriter or a Html color.
 See :ref:`colors`::

     worksheet.write_comment('C3', 'Hello', {'color': 'green'  })